secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.html.md

 ### Assign labels to an issue
 1. In the right-hand pane of the `my first issue` page, find the **Labels** section.
 Click **Edit** in that section.
 1. Click on the `Opened` and `Needs documentation` labels you created earlier.
-1. Click away from the **Labels** section. *This step isn't obvious, but is important in order to complete the process of assigning labels.* Notice that the issue now has both labels applied.
+1. Click away from the **Labels** section. *This step isn’t obvious, but is important in order to complete the process of assigning labels.* Notice that the issue now has both labels applied.

 ## Suggestions?
-If you'd like to suggest changes to the *GitLab with Git Basics Hands-on Guide*, please submit them via merge request.
+If you’d like to suggest changes to the *GitLab with Git Basics Hands-on Guide*, please submit them via merge request.